-Few things are sacred, even less are secret.
+Few things are sacred, even fewer are secret.
 In an online centric world, personal data hacking is not only inevitable, it’s present.
 While most of us are aware of our cyber insecurity, few actually take advantage of useful safeguards, specifically password managers.

 In this two part blog we’ll take a look at some of the most common myths, and excuses, surrounding password managers, provide inside expertise, and with any luck, convince you to commit to common sense – starting today.